movementkitchen/website/src/pages/movement-coaching/index.md

 ### What is movement coaching?

-I use Restorative Exercise™/Nutritious Movement as a starting point in my approach - looking for mechanical roots of your injuries and how to work with your body towards a more sustainable alignment - one that would not be creating forces that have caused the injury in the first place.
+I use Restorative Exercise / Nutritious Movement™ approach as a starting point in my work - looking for mechanical roots of your injuries and how to work with your body towards a more sustainable alignment - one that would not be creating forces that have caused the injury in the first place.
 Applying 25 objective alignment markers grounded on principles of geometry, engineering and physics to